thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/monitoring.md

   - **Sessions.** The number of current MQTT sessions is represented in this chart.
   - **Subscriptions.** This chart displays the number of current subscriptions.

-Please note that on the [Monitoring]() page, users have the ability to delve deeper into the chart data.
+Please note that on the Monitoring page, users have the ability to delve deeper into the chart data.
 They can zoom in on specific sections, set custom date ranges to display data, or open the charts in full-screen mode.

 ![image](/images/mqtt-broker/user-guide/ui/monitoring-page.png)

 ### Sessions

 The Sessions card provides an overview of both connected and disconnected sessions.
-Users can access comprehensive information about these sessions, including their status, duration, and additional details by going to the [Sessions]() page.
+Users can access comprehensive information about these sessions, including their status, duration, and additional details by going to the [Sessions](/docs/mqtt-broker/user-guide/ui/sessions/) page.

 ### Credentials

 The system displays the number of Client Credentials categorized into two types: **Device** and **Application**.
-For more information regarding the different types of Credentials, please refer to the [documentation]().
+For more information regarding the different types of Credentials, please refer to the [documentation](/docs/mqtt-broker/user-guide/mqtt-client-type/).

 ![image](/images/mqtt-broker/user-guide/ui/sessions-credentials-card.png)

 ### Config

 Contains information regarding some commonly used configuration parameters:
   - **Port MQTT.** By default, the TCP listener is enabled on the `1883` port.
 To modify port, you can set the `LISTENER_TCP_BIND_PORT` environment variable.
-  - **TLS TCP Port.** The SSL/TLS listener is enabled on port `8883` by default.
+  - **TLS TCP Port.** The SSL/TLS listener is disabled by default on port `8883`.
 To change the default port, set the `LISTENER_SSL_BIND_PORT` environment variable.
-  - **TCP Listener.** Is disabled by default.
-To enable it, set the `LISTENER_TCP_ENABLED` environment variable to `true`.
+  - **TCP Listener.** Is enabled by default.
+To disable it, set the `LISTENER_TCP_ENABLED` environment variable to `false`.
   - **TLS Listener.** Is disabled by default.
 To enable the SSL/TLS listener, set the `LISTENER_SSL_ENABLED` environment variable to `true`.
   - **TCP Listener Max Payload Size.** This parameter defines the maximum allowed size of the payload in a TCP message.
 The default value is `65536` bytes.
 To modify it, set the `TCP_NETTY_MAX_PAYLOAD_SIZE` environment variable in bytes.
   - **TLS Listener Max Payload Size.** Similar to the TCP listener, this parameter specifies the maximum allowed size of the payload in an SSL/TLS-encrypted message.
 The default value is `65536` bytes.
 To change it, set the `SSL_NETTY_MAX_PAYLOAD_SIZE` environment variable in bytes.